 The back-end ratio may be referred to as the debt-to-income ratio, but both ratios are usually factored in when a lender says they’re considering a borrower’s debt-to-income ratio for a mortgage.

 Debt-to-income ratio example

-To calculate your front-end ratio, add up your monthly housing expenses and divide it by your gross monthly income, then multiply the result by 100.
-For instance, if all your housing-related expenses total $1,800 and your gross monthly income is $6,000, your DTI is 30 percent.
+To calculate your front-end ratio, add up your monthly housing expenses only, divide that by your gross monthly income, then multiply the result by 100.
+For instance, if all of your housing-related expenses total $1,800 and your gross monthly income is $6,000, your front-end ratio is 30 percent.

-To determine the back-end ratio, add up all your monthly debt payments, including your housing expenses, and divide the result by your monthly gross income and convert it into a percentage.
+To determine the back-end ratio, add up all your monthly debt payments, including your housing expenses, divide the result by your monthly gross income and convert it into a percentage.